 We will return to tour Hilmar Cheese.
 The driving tour around the facility, which features the first dairy industry LEED Platinum certified building in the United States, will be followed by a video presentation in the Visitor Center.
-Representatives of Jerseyland Sires will share its vision for Jersey sire development through genomic selection.
+Lunch will be hosted by Jerseyland Sires, which will will share its vision for Jersey sire development through genomic selection.

-Following lunch, we will head for the Newman Company Store of Stewart & Jasper.
+After lunch, we will head for the Newman Company Store of Stewart & Jasper.
 The first almond orchards were planted more than 60 years ago.
 From that modest beginning, Stewart & Jasper gradually expanded and became a leader in hulling, shelling, processing and marketing almonds.

 The group will return to San Francisco for dinner and an evening on your own.
-Accommodations are at the full-service Holiday Inn hotel, with restaurant, bar, and free wi-fi for guests.
+Accommodations are at the fullservice Holiday Inn hotel, with restaurant, bar, and free wi-fi for guests.

+HOLIDAY INN

-HOLIDAY INN SAN FRANCISCO INTERNATIONAL AIRPORT 275 S. Airport Blvd., South San Francisco, CA 94080 Tel: +1 650 873-3550
+SAN FRANCISCO INTERNATIONAL AIRPORT 275 S. Airport Blvd., South San Francisco, CA 94080 Tel: +1 650 873-3550